abdulrehman-03/Hello-World/README.md

 Hi everyone!

-I like to code (That's why I made this!)
+I like to code and contribute to opensource.

 Just trying to get familiar with github.